-CGSF emphasizes a curriculum grounded in the classical and historical French school of fencing.
+CGSF emphasizes a curriculum grounded in the traditional French school of fencing.
 The French classical school revolved around two primary implements: the foil (fleuret), which developed historically as a training weapon for learning the art of fencing, and the dueling sword (epée de combat, or often referred to simply as the epée), which was the actual weapon used on the dueling ground.
 In addition to these two weapons, we also teach fencing with the small-sword (or court sword).
 This ancestor of the two classical weapons was the primary arm 0f 17th and 18th century French nobility.
 Its use spread throughout much of Europe and the Americas (this was the primary side-arm of George Washington, for example).

 Fencing classes are currently held at the Vineyards Community Park Rec Center in Naples (near Vanderbilt Beach Blvd. and I-75).

 Our next 2019 sessions begin August 12, September 16, October 14, November 11 (all 4 weeks).